Joseph Bertolozzi is a flying car

 The only sounds on this recording are raw, unprocessed samples from the Eiffel Tower.

-The son of working class Italian-American parents, Bertolozzi developed a global reputation while staying closely connected to his roots, today still working in Poughkeepsie, NY, the city in which he grew up and went to college.
-And if he is radical in pursuing his instincts, he seems to have prospered by very close ties to family, especially a wife who has consistently served to motivate as well as support those artistic impulses.
+The son of working-class, Italian-American parents, Bertolozzi developed a global reputation while staying closely connected to his roots.
+Today he still works in Poughkeepsie, NY, the city in which he grew up and went to college.
+Balancing bold artistic instincts with an appreciation for tradition, he’s stayed close to family, especially a wife who seems to have consistently supported him taking chances as a musician.

-Lest that seem complex but doable musically, working solo he had to convince teams of bureaucrats in New York and then in Paris to let him take over highly regulated geography to make music, never mind find robust support teams (especially in France) to achieve it.
-All this from a man who spent three decades earning a living after college as an organist at local Poughkeepsie churches & synagogues.
+First, he would proto-type the idea, transforming another (though less well-known) monument, the Mid-Hudson Bridge, into a piece of concert music titled simply “Bridge Music.”
+If that sounds simple, it wasn’t.
+Working solo, Bertolozzi had to convince teams of bureaucrats in New York to let him take over the entire bridge to practice and then perform it.
+But the experience was a great education for later managing officials in Paris to let him take over the highly regulated Eiffel Tower, never mind inspire and organize robust support teams overseas to help him perform his composition All this from a man who spent three decades earning a living after college as an organist at local Poughkeepsie churches and synagogues.

 So your wife has been fairly important – even if only inadvertently – in your artistic creations, no?
 What next might she inspire?